Charter and Bylaws

 Business Meeting

-There shall be an Annual General Meeting (AGM) open to all financial members, held on the occasion of every Congress.
-The President shall report on the business of the Society.
-A written, audited financial report by the Treasurer and a report by the Editor in Chief of Respirology shall be submitted at the AGM.
+There is an Annual General Meeting (AGM) which is open to all financial members, held on the occasion of every Congress.
+The President chairs the Annual General Meeting and reports on the business of the APSR.
+A written, audited financial report by the Treasurer and a report by the Editor in Chief of Respirology are submitted at the AGM.

 Back to Top